Spider-Man Unlimited: Release and streaming

 In Australia, the series aired on Network Ten's Cheez TV morning cartoon block in August 2001.
 It ran again on Cheez TV in June–July 2002.

 As with the majority of the other Disney-acquired Marvel Comics animated series, Liberation Entertainment UK planned to release this on DVD in 2009.
 Due to Liberation's bankruptcy, the Marvel licenses were re-acquired by Clear Vision Ltd, who released it on DVD (in Region 2 PAL format) in a two-disk set containing all 13 episodes.
 It was released on the May 3, 2010.
-Marvel.com had uploaded all of the series - sponsored by Panasonic - to their website on late 2009, each week another episode was uploaded.
+Marvel.com had uploaded all of the series – sponsored by Panasonic – to their website in late 2009; each week another episode was uploaded.
 All 13 episodes are available on Amazon.com.

 In 2019, Disney released all 13 episodes on Disney+ for streaming.

 Comics

 Comic adaptation

 Alongside the animated series, Marvel Comics commissioned a comic to tie in with the series.
 It would be the second volume of Spider-Man Unlimited as a whole from the company, but the only one of the Unlimited volumes to be based on it.
-The first two issues were adapted from the first three episodes of the series, with the last three providing their own storyline.
+The first two issues were adapted from the first three episodes of the series, with the last three providing their own storyline in which Counter-Earth served as an alternate reality to Earth, rather than its own planet, with all of the Fantastic Four exist with the same human appearance and names but with other biographies.
+Reed Richards appears in one issue as The Brute, the Counter-Earth iteration of the Hulk.

 In the final issue, Spider-Man meets an escapee from Haven, a Bestial version of Wolverine.
 After fighting, the two team up and take down a Bestial Chameleon.
 It is hinted that Wolverine is really Naoko Jones' missing husband (although the cartoon hints that the Goblin is really Naoko's husband).
 The question was never resolved as poor sales ended the comic's run.

-The series was somewhat referred to in the "Webspinners: Tales of Spider-Man" issues 13 and 14 from February and March 2000 where the Peter Parker of Earth-616 is teleported into another dimension ruled by Blastaar while chasing Carnage (who himself was running away from the NYC police) and finds himself in the costume Spider-Man wore in this TV Show, he joins forces with Dusk and remains in this suit until he defeats both villains and transported back to his homeworld with the knocked out Carnage.
+The series was somewhat referred to in the Webspinners: Tales of Spider-Man issues #13 and 14 from February and March 2000, where the Peter Parker of Earth-616 is teleported into another dimension ruled by Blastaar while chasing Carnage (who himself was running away from the NYC police) and finds himself in the costume Spider-Man wore in this TV show.
+He joins forces with Dusk and remains in this suit until he defeats both villains and is transported back to his homeworld with the knocked-out Carnage.